swiftlang/swift-evolution/process.md

 ### Making a proposal

-Different evolution areas may use slightly different evolution processes, but the basic structure for making a new proposal is generally the same:
+The exact details of making a proposal may vary between evolution areas; read the [descriptions of the different areas](#evolution-areas) for more information.

-1. You start by checking to see if your idea's already being discussed.
+1. You should start by checking to see if your idea's already being discussed.
 The [Swift forums][forums] have a search function that you can use to look for existing threads.
 Some evolution areas also maintain a list of commonly rejected proposals, which you can find linked from the appropriate section of this document.
-If the idea has come up before, but the discussion has died down, it hasn't been rejected, and you think you have something new to add, you are welcome to start a new pitch.
+If the idea has come up before, but it hasn't been rejected, the discussion died down a long time ago, and you think you have something new to add, you are welcome to start a new pitch.

 2. You *pitch* an idea by creating a thread to discuss it in a specific section of the forums.
 This is usually an informal, open-ended discussion about the problem you're trying to solve and your ideas about how to solve it.
 You do not need to have written a formal proposal at this point.
 If your search found any relevant prior threads, please link to them in your new pitch.

 3. When you've developed a solid idea of what you want to propose, you write a formal *proposal document*.
 You should follow the appropriate template document for the evolution area you're working in.
 The template may describe additional requirements, like having a prototype implementation ready; this varies from area to area.
+Be sure to update the pitch thread whenever you make significant changes to the proposal.

-4. You signal that you think your proposal is almost ready for review by creating a non-[draft][draft-pr] pull request to add it to the appropriate directory in the [evolution repository][swift-evolution-repo].
-The evolution workgroup will appoint a *review manager* to oversee your proposal, and they should get in touch with you within a few weeks to talk about it and relay additional feedback from the workgroup.
+4. You signal that you think your proposal is ready for review by creating a non-[draft][draft-pr] pull request to add it to the appropriate directory in the [evolution repository][swift-evolution-repo].

-5. If the evolution workgroup agrees that your proposal is viable and ready for review, they will schedule it for a period of open review.
-This period will be at least ten days, covering at minimum two consecutive weekends and the work week between.
+5. In the full evolution process, the evolution workgroup will appoint a *review manager* to oversee your proposal.
+The review manager should get in touch within a few weeks to relay any additional feedback from the workgroup.
+When they agree that your proposal is ready, they'll create a dedicated thread for the open review in the appropriate section of the forums.
+This thread will be kept open for a period of at least ten days, covering at minimum two consecutive weekends.
+If you need to make revisions to your proposal during the review, the review period may need to be extended to give adequate review time to the change.

-6. For the open review period, the evolution workgroup will create a dedicated thread to receive review feedback about your proposal in a specific section of the [Swift forums][forums], as discussed in [the previous section](#reviewing-a-proposal).
+6. In the lightweight evolution process, the open review is less formal and just continues in the original thread.
+You can make changes to the proposal document whenever you want as long as you update the thread.
+The review ends when the evolution workgroup decides that the discussion has reached a conclusion.

 7. After the review period ends, the evolution workgroup will decide what to do with your proposal.
 Possible outcomes include accepting it, outright rejecting it, or asking you to revise it, with the expectation of putting the revised proposal through another round of pitch or review.
+In the lightweight process, requests for changes will just be made as comments in the discussion thread, keeping the conversation alive.

 As a proposal author, you have a responsibility to try to respond to questions during the pitch and open review.
 Especially during the pitch phase, keep in mind that questions about your proposal often identify places where you can improve your proposal document to be clearer.